Tuesday, March 25, 2025

 but my life will be long, and death will not come to me quickly."

-Achilles chooses kleos (glory) after his friend Patroclus is killed in battle by Hector.
-Achilles dies young and his glory lives on.
+According to what Achilles says, he gets to choose.
+He eventually chooses kleos (glory) after his friend Patroclus is killed in battle by Hector.
+Achilles dies young but his glory lives on.
+(He was played by Brad Pitt in Troy!)

 Conclusion

 It's not an easy choice for me.
-I would like to be remembered.
-I do not like the idea of everything about me being forgotten, but I don't like the idea of dying either.
+I want to be remembered when I'm dead.
+I do not like the idea of being forgotten, but I don't like the idea of dying either.

 If given Achilles original fates, I'd choose a long forgettable life.
 I agree with Satan that the mind is a place.
 We can create a heaven of hell or a hell of heaven.
 I'll take my chances with a long life.